Matrix factorizations via Koszul duality: Hochschild invariants

 \section{Hochschild invariants}

-As another application of Theorem~\ref{thm:koszul}, we show that one can calculate the Hochschild homology of $\MF(R_W)$ using the Borel-Moore Hochschild chain complex of the curved algebra $R_W$.
+As another application of Theorem~\ref{thm:koszul} we show that one can calculate the Hochschild homology of $\MF(R_W)$ using the Borel-Moore Hochschild chain complex of the curved algebra $R_W$.
 The latter was introduced and explicitly computed in~\cite{CT}.
 We assume that $W$ has isolated singularities throughout this section.

-\paragraph \textbf{Basic ideas.} As mentioned in Section~\ref{sec:koszul}, the dg category of matrix factorizations $\Tw^b(R_W)$ is isomorphic as a dg category to $\Tw^b(C_M)^{op}$.
-As the Hochschild homology is stable under the opposite operation, we have an isomorphism
+\paragraph{Reducing to Hochschild homology of $\Omega C_M$.} As mentioned in Section~\ref{sec:koszul} the dg category $\Tw^b(R_W)$ is isomorphic as a dg category to $\Tw^b(C_M)^{op}$.
+Since the Hochschild homologies for opposite dg categories are isomorphic, we have

 If $W$ has isolated singularities, by Dyckerhoff's generating result and Proposition~\ref{prop:equiv} it follows that $[\Tw^b(C_M)]$ is a compact subcategory of $[\Tw(C_M)]$ (see Section~\ref{sec:generator}).
 Thus we have an inclusion of dg categories